 - Pain that travels down the arm or into the jaw area

 - A feeling of indigestion

 Knowing the warning signs of a heart attack is crucial.
-Early treatment within the first few hours of a heart attack can reduce the damage done to the heart and even safe your life.
+Early treatment within the first few hours of a heart attack can reduce the damage done to the heart and even save your life.

 Heart Attack Symptoms

 Chest pain is the main symptom of a heart attack.
 This sign is more common in men than in women.
 Other symptoms include: